-In order to meet the requirements for the doctorate, a student must pass satisfactorily a general examination (or a series of examinations covering different fields) specified and administered by the student’s department or supervising committee.
-The examination generally precedes advancement to candidacy.
+In order to meet the requirements for the doctorate, a student must pass a general examination (or a series of examinations covering different fields) specified and administered by the student’s department or supervising committee.
+The examination generally precedes Advancement to Candidacy.
 A student must be registered during the semester in which any part of the general or qualifying examination is taken.
-If not registered for other courses, the student will be required to register for one semester hour of EXAM 700 PhD General/Qualifier Exam, before taking the examination.
+If not registered for other courses, the student will be required to register for one semester hour of EXAM 700, before taking the examination.
 A student who fails the examination on the first attempt may be permitted to take the examination a second time within one year at the discretion of the department.
 Except in unusual circumstances, a student who fails the examination a second time will be separated from further graduate study within the same department or program.

 - Take additional courses, if required, in order to complete an approved master’s degree in that department.